• Skip to main content

 Marinate the drumsticks and giblets in tumeric powder.

-Taro chunks in a wok
+Taro blocks frying in a wok.

 Heat up a wok on high heat and add the cooking oil.
 Flash fry the taro until crispy on the outside then set aside.